002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

   - To protect users from tragedy, Camera3D now supports a frame limit.
 This will cause the sketch to exit after the specified number of frames.
 When the frame limit is used this Generator will check your available hard drive space and will refuse to proceed if enough space is not available.

 * To improve performance, I skip displaying the composite frame to the sketch window.
 The sketch window will be black and the frame rate will be higher.
-I can observe progress viewing the reported stats.
+I can observe progress by viewing the reported stats.

 Final Product
 -------------